Soldy/anyserver/README.md

 Any server is also useful for storing data collection gathered from various sources and can convert it into AXP.
 Can replicate certain functionalities without human intervention.

-### Please remember
-This tool is intended for local use only.
-It has not undergone third-party security audits and should not be used in a live environment.

 ### Usage